SlavkoKrucaj/SKBindingManager/README.md

 ###Delegation

 If you want to be notified when some object has been changed you just have to implement protocol `SKBindingProtocol` and whenever the change on some object occurs `- (void)bindedObject:(id)object changedKeyPath:(NSString *)keyPath;` will be called.
-First you set yourself to be a delegate `self.bindingManager.bindingDelegate = self` and then you implement method something like this
+First you set yourself to be a delegate `self.bindingManager.delegate = self` and then you implement method something like this

 	- (void)bindedObject:(id)object changedKeyPath:(NSString *)keyPath {
-    	if (object isEqual:self.textField) {
+    	if ([object isEqual:self.textField]) {
     		NSLog(@"Text field has been changed");
     	} else {
     		NSLog(@"Persons name has been changed");
     	}

+    	NSLog(@"TextField.text = %@ and Person.name = %@", self.textField.text, self.person.name);
 	}

 ###Custom objects